-One of the most important considerations you can make when it comes to your caster wheels is the wheel type and the tread material.
-There are dozens of options available to you, and two of the most popular across the industry are poly (short for polyurethane) and classic rubber.
+There are dozens of wheel and material options available to you in your caster journey, and two of the most popular across the industry are poly (short for polyurethane) and classic rubber.

 Understanding the differences between these can be an essential step in helping you determine whether poly wheels or rubber wheels will best suit your needs.